Slack Standup Summarizer

 Tested.
 Measured.
 Documented.

-Every metric is ITP-measured.
-The Slack Standup Summarizer extracts structured standup intelligence from your Slack channel every weekday — Sonnet 4.6 for progress, commitments, blockers, and dependencies extraction at $0.01–$0.04/run.
+Every metric is Independent Test Protocol (ITP)-measured.
+The Slack Standup Summarizer extracts structured standup intelligence from your Slack channel every weekday — the analysis model for progress, commitments, blockers, and dependencies extraction at $0.01–$0.04/run.

 Workflow Nodes